If you’re trying to decide whether a master’s degree is right for you, here are 7 reasons why a master’s degree is better than a bachelor’s.

-3. Your Job Might Pay
+3. Your Job Might Sponsor Your Master’s

-4. Stronger Networking Experiences With a Graduate Program
+4. Stronger Networking Experiences with a Graduate Program

 5. Enhancing Your Knowledge and Appreciation

 You’ll also learn more about a field you love, whether you’re obtaining an Engineering Management, Mathematics or American Literature degree.

 6. The Ability to Teach